 Anatomic is a relatively new brand located in the Czech Republic that offers affordable casual sneakers.

-The sneakers have a 6 mm thick sole made of thermoplastic rubber, thanks to which they are light, maximally flexible, and at the same time, durable.
+These barefoot womens shoes have a 6 mm thick sole made of thermoplastic rubber, thanks to which they are light, maximally flexible, and at the same time, durable.

 The upper layer of 3-layer cotton ensures durability, airiness, and maximum flexibility.

 Here are the barefoot shoes if you want to simulate being barefoot while still having your feet clad in something.

 Ahinsa barefoot shoes are made up of a substance called Cruelty Free UltraDry.
 Despite looking like leather, it is far superior.
 A natural and easily recyclable material, corn polymer, is used for 60% of this lining.
 Due to their vegan leather construction, they can get quite warm very quickly.
 It doesn’t mean it will make your feet moist, just get hot sometimes.
 Despite being cinched down quite a bit, they do not feel uncomfortable at all.
 You can wear them all day without a care.